netobserv/netobserv-ebpf-agent/docs/config.md

 * `PCA_FILTER` (default: `none`).
 Works only when `ENABLE_PCA` is set.
 Accepted format <protocol,portnumber>.
 Example `PCA_FILTER=tcp,22`.
 * `PCA_SERVER_PORT` (default: 0).
 Works only when `ENABLE_PCA` is set.
 Agent opens PCA Server at this port.
 A collector can connect to it and recieve filtered packets as pcap stream.
 The filter is set using `PCA_FILTER`.
-* `DIRECT_FLP`: [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) configuration as YAML or JSON, used when `EXPORT` is `direct-flp`.
+* `FLP_CONFIG`: [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) configuration as YAML or JSON, used when `EXPORT` is `direct-flp`.
 The ingest stage must be omitted from this configuration, since it is handled internally by the agent.
 The first stage should follow "preset-ingester".
 E.g, for a minimal configuration printing on terminal: `{"pipeline":[{"name": "writer","follows": "preset-ingester"}],"parameters":[{"name": "writer","write": {"type": "stdout"}}]}`.
 Refer to flowlogs-pipeline documentation for more options.

 ## Development-only variables